 The nest boxes will be monitored annually to determine occupancy and breeding success.
 For more information and advice please download the barn owl project leaflet, or contact the Broads Authority ecologist on 01603 610734.

-The project has recently benefited from the Love the Broads visitor giving scheme, which has funded the purchase of seventeen barn owl nesting boxes.
+The project has recently benefited from the Love the Broads visitor giving scheme, which has funded the purchase of 17 barn owl nesting boxes.
 Visitors contributing to this scheme have also match funded (along with the Norfolk Biodiversity Partnership), an education pack for schools about barn owls.
-The school pack for 9 – 12 year olds will focus on barn owl ecology and conservation, and will be available for download here in Spring 2015.
+The school pack for 9-12-year-olds will focus on barn owl ecology and conservation.